Biswas57/kaflow/README.md

 - Constructed a **Tributary Event Processing API**, emulating Apache Kafka's Event Processing Platform in Java, with a function CLI, parallel data processing and assured type-safety by implementing Concurrency and Generics alongside important OOP Design principles.
 - Integrated key OOP Design patterns such as Singleton & Abstract Factory patterns to compact and synchronize Event production consumption, and Strategy & Observer patterns to streamline Event allocation.
-- Ensured thread-safety across concurrent producer and consumer threads for the safety of user data in the event processing pipeline by using Java synchronization mechanisms in classes and methods
+- Ensured thread safety across concurrent producer and consumer threads to protect user data in the event processing pipeline by utilizing Java concurrency tools such as synchronization and ExecutorService.
 - Achieved an 85% test coverage by conducting ∼75 tests in JUnit and Mockito to ensure the system’s reliability.
 - Designed a message replay feature that allows Events to be replayed from specific offsets, enabling error checking and correction without compromising the system’s performance.
 - Developed a dynamic event rebalancing mechanism, called Range and Round Robin Strategies within Consumer Groups, which honed my skills in algorithmic design